Voting starts in March for the Drupal Association Board election.

 - Site structure needs to be flexible enough to allow for long-term growth and change, as well as adding features on short notice, for example for upcoming events.

 - Since this site is for a theatre organization, it would benefit greatly from using photos.
-The client wants these to be auto-formatted so they can just upload a photo, and it will get cropped to the right proportions / size automatically - no need for Photoshop.
+The client wants these to be auto-formatted so they can just upload a photo, and it will get cropped to the right proportions / size automatically without needing Photoshop.

 These content types needed to reference each other in many cases.
 For example, one theatre production might be associated with multiple playwrights, or with multiple theatres.

 All of the above goals were achieved.
-Drupal - in particular its CCK, Views, and Taxonomy - made all of this a breeze, and allowed us to easily customize page configurations as we gathered more feedback from the client.
+Drupal 7 - in particular its granular content types and fields, Views, and Taxonomy - made all of this a breeze, and allowed us to easily customize page configurations as we gathered more feedback from the client.

 The Home Page